Oakland County Child Killer: Suspects and persons of interest

-A few weeks after King's murder, a psychiatrist who worked with the task force received a letter, riddled with spelling errors, written by an anonymous author ("Allen") claiming to be a sadomasochist slave of the killer ("Frank").
+A few weeks after King's murder, a psychiatrist who worked with the task force received a letter, riddled with spelling errors, written by an anonymous author ("Allen") claiming to be a sadomasochistic slave of the killer ("Frank").
 "Allen" wrote that they had both served in the Vietnam War, that "Frank" was traumatized by having killed children, and that "Frank" had taken revenge on more affluent citizens, such as the residents of Birmingham, for sending forces to Vietnam.
 "Allen" expressed fear and remorse in his letter, saying he was losing his sanity and was endangered and suicidal, and admitted to having accompanied "Frank" as the latter sought boys to kill.
 He instructed the psychiatrist to respond by printing the code words "weather bureau says trees to bloom in three weeks" in that Sunday's edition of the Detroit Free Press, before offering to provide photographic evidence in exchange for immunity from prosecution.
 The psychiatrist arranged to meet "Allen" at a bar, but "Allen" did not show up and was never heard from again.

+David Norberg was considered a suspect until 1999.
+Norberg, who died in 1981, was found with jewelry that some police officers believed were connected to the victims.
+In 1999, Norberg's body was exhumed at his Wyoming grave, and no DNA match was found to connect him to the case.
+Family members of Timothy King and Kristine Mihelich have denied that they recognized the jewelry.

 Archibald Edward Sloan, a child molester who victimized young boys in his neighborhood, became a person of interest after hair samples found in his 1966 Pontiac Bonneville matched hair found on the bodies of King and Stebbins, but the hair was not from Sloan himself.
 A witness claimed to have seen King being abducted by two men, one described as being in his late 20s and the other described as bearing a strong resemblance to serial killer John Wayne Gacy, who was allegedly in Michigan around the time of the killings.
 Gacy's DNA did not match DNA found on the victims' bodies.